Arnold Genthe

 Arnold also photographed Agha Ali on the same day.
 Arnold was accompaning Meher Baba on his visit to the US.

-Arnold Genthe (January 8, 1869 – August 9, 1942) was a photographer, best known for his photos of San Francisco's Chinatown, the 1906 San Francisco Earthquake and his portraits of noted persons, from politicians and socialites to literary figures and entertainment celebrities.
+Arnold Genthe (January 8, 1869 – August 9, 1942) was a German-born American photographer, best known for his photographs of San Francisco's Chinatown, the 1906 San Francisco earthquake, and his portraits of noted people, from politicians and socialites to literary figures and entertainment celebrities.

 [edit] Biography

-Genthe was born in Berlin, Prussia, to Louise Zober and Hermann Genthe, a professor of Latin and Greek at the Graues Kloster (Grey Monastery) in Berlin.
-Arnold followed in his father's footsteps, becoming a classically trained scholar; he received a doctorate in philology in 1894 at the University of Jena, where he knew artist Adolf Menzel, his mother's cousin.
+Arnold Genthe was born in Berlin, Prussia, to Louise Zober and Hermann Genthe, a professor of Latin and Greek at the Graues Kloster (Grey Monastery) in Berlin.
+Genthe followed in his father's footsteps, becoming a classically trained scholar; he received a doctorate in philology in 1894 from the University of Jena, where he knew artist Adolf Menzel, his mother's cousin.

-After emigrating to San Francisco in 1895 to work as a tutor, he taught himself photography.
+After emigrating to San Francisco in 1895 to work as a tutor for the son of Baron and Baroness J. Henrich von Schroeder, he taught himself photography.[1]
 He was intrigued by the Chinese section of the city and photographed its inhabitants, from children to drug addicts, Due to his subjects' possible fear of his camera or their reluctance to have pictures taken, Genthe sometimes hid his camera.
-He sometimes removed evidence of Western culture from these pictures, cropping or erasing as needed.
-About 200 of his Chinatown pictures survive and these comprise the only known photographic depictions of the area before the 1906 earthquake.
+He also sometimes removed evidence of Western culture from these pictures, cropping or erasing as needed.
+About 200 of his Chinatown pictures survive, and these comprise the only known photographic depictions of the area before the 1906 earthquake.

 After local magazines published some of his photographs in the late 1890s, he opened a portrait studio.
-He knew some of the city's wealthy matrons, and as his reputation grew, his clientèle included Nance O'Neil, Sarah Bernhardt, Nora May French and Jack London.
+He knew some of the city's wealthy matrons, and as his reputation grew, his clientele included Nance O'Neil, Sarah Bernhardt, Nora May French, and Jack London.
+In 1904 he traveled to Western Europe and Tangier with the famous watercolorist, Francis McComas.[2]

 In 1906, the San Francisco earthquake and fire destroyed Genthe's studio, but he rebuilt.
 His photograph of the earthquake's aftermath, Looking Down Sacramento Street, San Francisco, April 18, 1906, is his most famous photograph.